 All Together, Keep Oregon Clean

-SOLVE will hold Oregon’s Annual Statewide Spring Cleanup event.
+SOLVE hold Oregon’s Annual Statewide Spring Cleanup event each year in April.
 That’s right, statewide — events all across the great state.
 It’s a perfect reason to spend the day outside picking up debris on beaches, mountains, trails and parks.
 Participate in one of the many events already scheduled — or create your own event to add to the public roster.

 Can’t make it to the main event?
 SOLVE has cleanups scheduled year-round, including monthly litter removal on Seaside’s wide beach and Portland’s downtown.
 And remember, anytime you’re out in Oregon’s great wide open, take a bag and spend your last five minutes picking up trash.
 A five-minute cleanup makes all the difference.

 Bring Music to Rural Youth in Eastern Oregon

 Musicians can make a big difference, too.
 Make a meaningful gift or volunteer to support Pendleton-based Oregon East Symphony and help enhance musical-arts education for students in this rural area.
 A volunteer Board of Directors leads the symphony’s youth program, Playing for Keeps, for musical youth in Pendleton and Confederated Tribes of the Umatilla Indian Reservation schools.
 Volunteers and staff provide year-round music instruction, personalized mentorship, and chamber and orchestral performance opportunities.